bcgov/nr-architecture-patterns-library/patterns/docs/Source Code Repositories/Source Code Repositories.md

 Mono Repo vs Multi Repo?
 ========================

+As a general recommendation, it is preferred to use product based monorepos.

 *   TL;DR - mono initially, multi with growth (e.g. +services, micro-service, APIs)
 *   In a mono repo approach, all services and codebase are kept in a single repository